frederic-perez/AmE-dictionary/data/dictionary.md

 __narcissistic__
 __narrative__
 __narrow escape__
+__narrow something down__ _idiom_ If you narrow something down, you reduce the number of possibilities.
 __narrow-minded__ _adj_
 __narrowly__ _I narrowly escaped execution._
 __nary__ _Nary a chance of rain throughout the tournament._